LuisMiSanVe/PoseGen/README.md

 For regular use, just get the `PoseGen.pyw` (only for Windows) in the [Github Releases](https://github.com/LuisMiSanVe/PoseGen/releases) page.

+In the upper menu, you can save or load a pose in `PoseGen` format `(.psgn)`, use some settings from the controls menu and set the Gemini API Key.

 On the 3D display you can use your mouse to move the camera around the model and zoom in and out.

 > [!TIP]